Paradigm4/scidbpy-aflgen/README.md

 * Edit the Makefile if needed. `SCIDB_MATNPATH` should point to the `doc/api/man/man3` subdirectory of wherever the documentation was built. `SCIDB_SRCPATH` should point to the `src/` subdirectory of the SciDB source code
 * run `make` to generate `afldb.py`
+  * There are issues when running `make` with SciDB 15.7.
+The problems and work-arounds are noted in https://github.com/Paradigm4/scidbpy-aflgen/issues/1